-Collaborative Divorce offers a middle ground between mediation and full adversarial litigation.
-It differs from mediation in several important respects.
+“Collaboration vs mediation – what’s the difference?” is a common question in Florida divorce and custody cases.
+The collaborative process offers a middle ground between mediation and full adversarial litigation.
+Collaboration also differs from mediation in several important respects.

 In addition, the parties and the attorneys in the collaborative process are assisted in the negotiation sessions by a trained communication expert, who acts as a neutral professional to advise all participants in how to more effectively communicate and define their interests and options.
 This “interest-based” negotiation helps you reach a deep and lasting resolution of the marital conflicts that have developed over the years.

 The vast majority of collaborative divorce cases reach agreement, but if no agreement is reached the attorneys and professionals cannot be used for litigation.
 There’s a good reason for this: it encourages true and deep discussion of the conflict and the options available as well as the motivations of each spouse.
 The very same thing that makes the collaborative process so healing is exactly why the professionals must exit at litigation: they know the parties deeply and they know what motivates each of them.
 Knowing the other side so deeply would be a huge advantage in litigation.